-- If a student withdraws before the end of the second week of instruction, no course entries will appear on the student's transcript for that semester. - If a student withdraws after the end of the second week of instruction and before the end of the eighth week of instruction, the Registrar will assign a final grade of "W" for each course in which the student was enrolled.
+- If withdrawing before the end of the second week of instruction, no course entries will appear on the student's transcript for that semester. - If withdrawing after the end of the second week of instruction and before the end of the eighth week of instruction, the Registrar will assign a final grade of "W" for each course in which the student was enrolled.